TomesGmbH/legal-docs/idana-app/terms/en-US.md

 1. download and install the application for practitioners and staff ("desktop app"), which can be downloaded from the idana.one homepage, on a PC running Windows 7 or later or on a Mac running Mac OS X 10.9 or later.

-2. make the application for patients ("patient app") available to the patient via the website idana.app.
+2. provide the patient with the application for patients ("patient app") via the website idana.app.
 An up-to-date web browser is required.
 If the patient app is provided via an app store, it can also be installed over it.
 The patient app runs on both mobile and stationary devices.
 The patient can be provided with a device (e.g. a tablet) to fill out or he can be asked to use his own device.
 The patient can use the patient app on site as well as from home or on the road.

 3. register a user account in the desktop app and log in to the desktop app.
 Authentication takes place via a user ID (e-mail) and a password ("login password") via the service provider Auth0 Inc. The password can be changed at any time by the customer by using the "Forgot password" function.